 Of course, making a New Year’s resolution to improve productivity can be extremely beneficial in the workplace, as well.
 We all know employee productivity is essential for driving revenue, but the U.S. Department of Labor reported in August that labor productivity growth in the nonfarm business sector is lower now than during any of the previous 10 business cycles.

 Is productivity a challenge where you work?
 If so, here are three concrete ways you can start improving your team’s performance:

 I recently heard author and motivational speaker John Serpa discuss an interesting example that illustrates the importance of presenting data in ways that “catalyze innovation.”
-Serpa maintains that the Space Shuttle Challenger tragedy in 1986 might have been averted if scientific findings about the O-rings had been presented differently to NASA decision makers on the day of the launch.
+Serpa maintains that the Space Shuttle Challenger tragedy in 1986 might have been averted if scientific findings of the O-rings had been presented differently to NASA decision-makers on the day of the launch.

 As he says, “There was nothing wrong with the scientists’ data — it was correct.
 Ego played no part in the decision, either.
 It was the way the data was communicated.”

 That’s a powerful message, one that has made me re-think my approach to presentations.

 - Improve access to visual collaboration tools.
 Conventional collaborative technologies such as email, conference calls, and digital whiteboards just don’t cut it anymore.
 Why?
 Because in today’s complex, global marketplace, context matters, and the collaboration tools you use must be able to simultaneously leverage it all: content, voice, video, etc.